Teen Painkiller Addiction

 Codeine and morphine belong to the opioid family.
 They help reduce pain but can make a person feel high or cause serious side effects when taken in large doses.
 Usually, codeine is prescribed for mild pain or coughs, while morphine is prescribed for severe pain.
 Morphine brands include MS Contin, Kadian, and Avinza.

 Oxycodone is another opioid pain pill present in drugs such as Percocet, OxyContin, Percodan, and Roxicodone.
-People abusing the medications sometimes crush, inhale or inject it, increasing overdose risks.
+People abusing the medications sometimes crush, inhale, or inject them, increasing the risk of overdose.

-These drugs contain acetaminophen together with hydrocodone (opioid).
+These drugs contain acetaminophen together with hydrocodone (the opioid).
 High doses of these drugs can lead to severe breathing problems.
-Feeling sick or having flu-like symptoms after ceasing these drugs means that the person is dependent on them.
-Thus, they need to consult their doctor.
+Feeling sick or having flu-like symptoms after ceasing these drugs means that the person is dependent on them, and a doctor should be consulted.

 Check your insurance